 Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

-Disintermediation and digital transformation are causing CEOs and CMOs to rethink their digital marketing plans.
+Disintermediation and digital transformation strategies are causing CEOs and CMOs to rethink their digital marketing plans.

-With the recent worldwide pandemic, we’ve seen a major shift towards digital transformation and e-commerce accelerate.
-The has shaved off 4 -7 years of plans for full digital transformation.
+With the recent worldwide pandemic, we’ve seen a major shift towards e-commerce accelerate.
+The has shaved off 4 -7 years of plans for full digital change.

 CEOs ask CMOs and CFOs about the sales pipeline’s site traffic and conversion ratios.
-And they want to see it in real-time.
-Simple-clean easy to understand dashboard with real-time data.
+And they want to see it in real time—in a simple, clean, and understandable dashboard with real-time data.

 The internet has significantly impacted the way products and services are sold more than anything in the past century.

-For many years, we have relied on a middleman to find the goods and services we wanted and to negotiate the terms of payment, shipping terms, and delivery.
+For many years, we have relied on a middleman to find the goods and services we want and negotiate the terms of payment, shipping, and delivery.

-When I was a purchasing agent many years ago, I recall dealing with multiple manufacturing reps that carried many product lines.
-Mostly today, those jobs are gone, and you can find anything you want on the internet.
+As a purchasing agent many years ago, I recall dealing with multiple manufacturing reps that carried many product lines.
+Today, those jobs are mostly gone, and you can find anything you want online.

-Today, anyone with a web browser in a bit of resourcefulness can take part in a direct conversation in commerce with the people who make the products.
+Today, anyone with a web browser and some resourcefulness can participate in a direct conversation in commerce with the people who make the products.

-The internet has broken the established processes for conducting transactions.
-Digital transformation is causing disintermediation in marketing and sales functions.
+The Internet has disrupted the established processes for conducting transactions.
+Digital transformation is disintermediating marketing and sales functions.

-Disintermediation is not just another long word.
-It represents a significant shift and how we market, sell and deliver our products and services.
-The middleman is disappearing or already gone in many industries and is being replaced by electronic media.
+Disintermediation is more than just another long word.
+It represents a significant shift in how we market, sell, and deliver our products and services.
+The middleman is disappearing or has already gone in many industries and is being replaced by electronic media.

 Direct sales forces are shrinking, and marketing is forced to become a revenue-producing part of the organization.